nnmfnwl/dexsetup.cli.installer/README.md

 ### How to use installed dexsetup environment
   * All generated files are stored at `~/dexsetup`
   * Blockchains are using default chain data directories like `./litecoin`, `./blocknet`, `./bitcoin` etc...

-  * There is main start script which opens management only by console interface:
+  * There is `main CLI start script` which opens management only by console interface:
 ```
 cd ~/dexsetup/dexsetup/ && ./start.screen.instance_default.cli.sh
 ```
-  * There is main start script which opens management by console interface and graphical user interface wallets as well:
+  * There is `main start GUI script` which opens management by console interface and graphical user interface wallets as well:
 ```
 cd ~/dexsetup/dexsetup/ && ./start.screen.instance_default.gui.sh
 ```